How to tell if something has been sitting in the vendors cart for a few more hours that it should have?

 Agree with Phil.
 You will recognise the popular ones by the queue of locals.
 Make sure its cooked infront of you.
 Be adventurous and dont worry about what it is - rat, cat or bat - but enjoy the whole adventure.

 If I am in an area for a couple of days then you get to see if the same vendor comes back to their spot each day and if they are busy.
 If yes and yes, then go to that one.
-My choice is usually for the one that has a stool that you can plonk down on and eat whilst you crowd watch. over 6 years ago
+My choice is usually for the one that has a stool that you can plonk down on and eat whilst you crowd watch. almost 7 years ago